Search

 FeatureDescription

-forceRemoteSettingsRefreshPolicy parameter: blocks startup until remote settings are fetched (fail-closed mode)
+forceRemoteSettingsRefreshPolicy parameter: blocks startup until remote parameters are retrieved (fail-closed mode)

 Per-model cost breakdown/cost now shows the breakdown by model and cache hits for subscribers